Canterbury Historic River Tours Answers Your Many Questions

 What happens if it rains?

-We normally carry umbrellas on the boats for the tour.
-If it is only light rain we will still operate throughout the day, as we can also carry foam seats for your comfort.
+If it is only light rain we will still operate throughout the day, as we offer umbrellas for your comfort.
 In extreme weather or river conditions we will not operate as our customer's safety is always our first priority.
-If you are planning to visit us and you are unsure about the weather on the day, feel free to call us on 07790-534744.
+If you are planning to visit us and you are unsure about the weather on the day, feel free to call us on 07790 534744.

 Can I take photographs?